deweese-lab/deweese-lab.github.io/_people/eduardo_sandoval.md

 I have also used image processing and computer vision techniques to assist the Global Health and Engineering lab in the Department of Biomedical Engineering at Hopkins to process a dataset of mosquito images for downstream convolutional neural network classification.
 I learned how to code and develop a love of programming here.
-In combination with experiments done in the Watanabe lab, I have also used the computer vision techniques to analyze fluorescence data and modeled it in the Liu Lab at the Center for Cell Dynamics at Johns Hopkins.
+In combination with experiments done in the Watanabe lab, I have also used computer vision techniques to analyze fluorescence data and modeled this in the Liu Lab at the Center for Cell Dynamics at Johns Hopkins.
 Here, I developed physical intuitation and developed mass action models of phase separated closed membrane vesicles, and models of protein phase separation using advection-diffusion systems of equations.
-Finally, I spent two years following my undergrad career in the Honey Lab in the Department of Psychology at Hopkins.
+Finally, I spent two years following my undergrad career in the Honey Lab in the Department of Psychological and Brain Sciences at Hopkins.
 Here I used Javascript, SQL, and python to develop behavioral experiments and analyze their results.
 In addition, I started toying with recurrent neural networks during this time.
 Here our focus was on the hierarchy of temporal integration and separation in the human cortex.
 It was here that I developed a fundamental interest in memory and cognition/perception and in a temporal aspect to information processing.